orgua/shepherd_v2_planning/99_open_tasks.rst

     - there are daily test-builds of debian 11.2 (bullseye) minimal, kernel 5.10, python 3.9
     - https://rcn-ee.com/rootfs/bb.org/testing/
     - probably troublesome: kernel 5.10, maybe debian itself
+- naming trouble -> currently: harvesting, emulation
+    - verb A: to harvest, to emulate
+    - verb B: harvesting, emulating -> does not sound right to use widely
+    - noun: harvest, emulation -> harvest can be noun or verb
+    - object: harvester, emulator -> **try to always use this**
+    - short: hrv, emu
+- what are some of the performance-specs? burden voltage, rise-time emulator current
+- recorder trouble
+    - below 1-2 uA the voltage seems to invert (reported by SMU)
+    - something seems to reverse leak current (there are only opamp-inputs with rated leaks (drain) of 2x500pA, 1x50nA, and the op-amp output
+    - adc increment is 223 nA
+- emulator trouble
+    - can't produce 5 V with 50 mA
+    - even at 0 mA the limit of 5 V is not completely on point,
+    - at 50 mA around 4 V are usable without large error
+    - -> seems to be fine for modern electronics
+- turning cape on when on BB-USB-Power crashes the system

 Ansible